DIOEK/Linux-Glossario/README.md

 Asynchronous I/O - Execution model where an application can continue performing other tasks while waiting for input/output operations such as file access, network communication, or database queries.

-CVE-2025-55182 - No widely recognized public documentation was found for this CVE associated with the name React2Shell.
-The reference should be verified before being included in the glossary.

 ldap - Lightweight Directory Access Protocol.
 Protocol used to access and manage directory services such as Active Directory.
 Source: https://datatracker.ietf.org/doc/html/rfc4511

 ldapsearch - Command-line tool used to query LDAP directories.
 Common flags: -x (simple authentication), -H (LDAP server URI), -D (Bind DN), -w (Bind DN password), -b (Base DN).
 Source: https://www.openldap.org/software/man.cgi?query=ldapsearch